Aulinee/flutter_test_app/README.md

-# Flutter Inventory Management App
+# Simple Inventory Management App

 A simple inventory management application built with Flutter.
 This app allows users to scan barcodes, manage inventory items, and update item details such as name and quantity.